Terra-AUS/TerraAustralis/doc/build-osx.md

 pip3 install ds_store mac_alias
 ```

-## Building AustraliaCash Core
+## Building TerraAustralis Core

 ### 1. Configuration

-There are many ways to configure AustraliaCash Core, here are a few common examples:
+There are many ways to configure TerraAustralis Core, here are a few common examples:

 ##### Wallet (BDB + SQlite) Support, No GUI: